| AWARDS:

 gift to all who love Elvin Jones' drumming and appreciate

 great big band writing.
-It is a real treat to hear
+It is a real treat to hear Elvin in

-Elvin in this context. and I'm sure he would be very
+this context. and I'm sure he would be very proud of the result. |

 Thom Morgan